-California has its fair share of myths and lore, and one of the most well known San Jose urban legends involves stories of people being attacked on Hicks Road.
-In these Hicks Road horror stories, there is a colony of strange and violent albinos that lurk in the darkness, attacking anyone who tries to get too close.
+California has its fair share of myths and lore, and one of the most well-known San Jose urban legends involves stories of people being attacked on Hicks Road.
+In these Hicks Road horror stories, there is allegedly a colony of strange and vicious individuals who lurk in the darkness, going after anyone who tries to get too close.
 Rumors about the colony at Hicks Road have persisted for decades upon decades, but is there any validity to these stories?

-That said, this is one of those myths from San Jose that just won't die.
-It helps that there are a ton of witnesses willing to speak about their experiences on Hicks Road, a place teens still dare venturing to at night.
-Read on to decide if you think you'd be quite so brave.
+That said, this is a myth from San Jose that just won't end.
+It helps that there are a ton of witnesses willing to speak about their experiences on Hicks Road, a place teens still dare to venture to in the middle of the night.
+Read on to determine if you'd be quite so brave.

-There are several theories about how the supposed violent albinos came to live near Hicks Road.
-The legend has been around since the seventies, or possibly earlier, and has persisted well into the modern age.
-The urban legend's origins are up for debate.
-One thing the stories all claim is that the albinos live as part of an organized colony.
+There are several theories about how this supposed vicious clan came to live near Hicks Road.
+The legend has been around since the '70s, or possibly earlier, and has persisted well into the modern age.
+However, the urban legend's origins are up for debate.
+One thing the stories all have in common, though, is that the people live as part of an organized colony.

 One suggestion for where this rumored colony could have come from is that it's related to a Swedish community based at the entrance of Uvas Canyon Park.
-This group of people isn't albino, but they can be very fair-skinned.
+This group of people don't have albinism, but they can be very fair-skinned.
 Others say it began with the United Technologies Corporation located on nearby Metcalf Road.
 This is a scientific research facility where technology is tested.
-The sort of facility that would incite rumors of genetic mutations.
+This is the sort of facility that would incite rumors of genetic mutations.
 Some say a religious community - cult-like and possibly satanic - called The Holy City in the nearby Santa Cruz mountains is where the rumors started.

-Whatever the origin, the legend has long been passed around in schoolyards and classrooms.
+Whatever the origin, the legend has long been passed around in schoolyards and classrooms around the area.

-One version of the Hicks Road legend states the albinos are not just individuals suffering from a genetic disorder, but that they are also linked to the devil.
+One version of the Hicks Road legend states the individuals afflicted with a genetic disorder but they are also linked to the devil.
 There are rumors that the colony on Hicks Road is part of a secluded cult that worships Satan.
 Their attacks on people at night may actually be how they gather human sacrifices, or possibly just how they keep people away from their evil practices.